 Anyone who has experienced a chronic urinary tract infection can tell you this isn’t always how it pans out.

 Instead, for many females, parts of the sequence are missing, and a cure has been out of reach.
-There are a number of reasons for this, which we’ve covered in the next sections, so read on!
+There are a number of reasons for this, which we’ve covered in our article on UTI testing, so we encourage you to read that next.

 Getting tested to discover the cause of your UTI symptoms is the best path to a permanent solution.

 - Have had more than 2 UTIs in the last 6 months, or more than 3 UTIs in the last 12 months.

 - Are uncomfortable taking antibiotics without knowing what exactly you are treating.

 - Have recurrent UTIs and have never been tested.

 And the best way to get tested is to see a doctor.
 Finding the right doctor, however, can also be tough.
 But first things first.

 Now that we’ve convinced you to pursue testing, we need to tell you something…

 Getting accurate testing for UTIs is extremely difficult.

-So next we’ll share some frustrating facts on why this is, and provide a few tips on how to get better UTI testing.
+So in the next article we’ll share some frustrating facts on why this is, and provide a few tips on how to get better UTI testing.
 It’s always best to arm yourself with information before embarking on a journey towards better health, and you’re in the right place.